-When GPS synchronization is employed, the lidar will start timing in microseconds after receiving the PPS second pulse, and the time value will be output as the timestamp of the data packet.
-The lidar extracts UTC information from the \$GPRMC of the GPS as the UTC output, in which the year, month and day information is in the device packet and the hour, minute and second information is in the data packet.
+When GPS synchronization is employed, the lidar will start timing in nanoseconds after receiving the PPS, and the time value will be output as the timestamp of the data packet.
+The lidar extracts UTC information from the \$GPRMC of the GPS as the UTC output which is represented in both device packet and data packet.

-The MS06 lidar's GPS\REC interface level protocol follows RS422 level standard and the GPS\REC interface specification on the power box is SH1.0-4P female socket.
+There are two types of LS128S2 lidar GPS\REC interface level protocols, namely TTL level standard and RS232 level standard; the GPS\REC interface specification on the power box is SM06B-SRSS-TB.
+The two protocols differ in two aspects, respectively:

-RS422 level pin definition:
+TTL level pin definition: